rellerreller/ginger-apache2/README.md

 ## Install Apache2

 The Ginger OS configuration files copy files from the host system.
 This includes the apache2 binary and its modules.
+Therefore apache2 must be installed.
+Follow the instructions below to install apache2 and disable it.

 ```
 sudo apt install apache2